Posted in For Relatives, For Solicitors

 Our more recently recruited team members – all talented graduates or people with proven investigative skills – will work towards PPR membership, unless they are working towards membership of the Chartered Institute of Legal Executives.

-For our clients, this means that in addition to the guarantees offered by our own code of practice, they will have the reassurance of connecting with a culture in which accountability to an independent regulator is fundamental.
+For our clients, this means that in addition to the guarantees offered by our own code of conduct, they will have the reassurance of connecting with a culture in which accountability to an independent regulator is fundamental.

 APR is a company limited by guarantee, a common constitution in the not-for-profit sector.
 Its members include the three founding corporate members Fraser & Fraser, Treethorpe and Anglia Research.